What is Alternative Minimum Tax and Strategies How to Minimize AMT

 In short, if you're subject to the AMT, you may have to pay more in taxes than you were expecting.

-What Triggers the Alternative Minimum Tax?
+What triggers the Alternative Minimum Tax?

 Several factors can trigger the AMT.

-One of the most common triggers is claiming a lot of deductions and credits under the regular income tax system.
 The AMT system has a more limited set of deductions and credits, so if you claim a lot of them, you may be subject to the AMT.

 Another common trigger is having a lot of investment income, such as capital gains, dividends, and interest income.